Comparing 1031 vs. 1033 Exchanges

 A 1033 exchange has distinct rules that taxpayers must follow closely to ensure a valid, fully tax-deferred exchange:

-The exchange must be made as a result of the destruction or condemnation of a property, or following a seizure through eminent domain.
+The exchange must be made due to the destruction, theft, or condemnation of a property, or following a seizure through eminent domain.

 2. Who Can Exchange the Property